 ADVERTISEMENT

 This field is for validation purposes and should be left unchanged.

-The Caribbean sea is home to hundreds of islands, full of rich heritage for millions of people around the world.
-This guide explores the most populous countries in the Caribbean sea and how to embark on your genealogy search.
+The Caribbean is home to hundreds of islands, full of rich heritage for millions of people around the world.
+This guide explores the history and genealogical resources of the Caribbean’s most-populous countries.

-For any islands not included in here, like the Bahamas and Lesser Antilles, we recommend first beginning with any records at the country’s current official government website.
+For any islands not included here (such as the Bahamas and the Lesser Antilles), we recommend first beginning with any records at the country’s current official government website.
 Once you’ve exhausted those sources, continue your search for that country in online records for countries that had a colonial presence there.

+ADVERTISEMENT